scentx/Poketwo-Powerful-Spammer/README.md

 # Poketwo-Powerful-Spammer
-A AI Based Discord Channel Spammer that spams only on specific channel whithout rate limit.
+An AI Based Discord Channel Spammer that spams only on specific channel whithout rate limit.
 A strong code against Catchtwo Spammer.

+#screenshot
 https://imgur.com/a/ZICYcAJ

 100% GURANTEE OF NO RATE LIMIT
 WARRANTY AVAILABLE !!!